Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Acylindrical actions on the hyperplanes

 We conclude that $G$ is necessarily virtually cyclic. \end{proof}

-\begin{remark} In the statement of Theorem \ref{main1}, \emph{acylindrical on the hyperplanes} cannot be replaced with \emph{non-uniformly acylindrical on the hyperplanes}.
+\begin{remark} In the statement of Theorem \ref{main1}, \emph{acylindrical on the hyperplanes} cannot be replaced with \emph{non-uniformly acylindrical on the hyperplanes} (where you do not require the intersection between the stabilisers of two sufficiently far away hyperplanes to be uniformly bounded, but only finite).
 Indeed, it is a consequence of the construction given in the proof of \cite[Theorem I.6.15]{MR1954121} that any countable locally finite group acts essentially and non-uniformly acylindrically on the hyperplanes on a tree.
 Explicitly, let $G$ be a countable locally finite group.
-Because it is countable, it can be written as a union of finitely-generated subgroups $G_1 \subset G_2 \subset \cdots$, which are finite since $G$ is locally finite; for a specific example, you may consider
+Because it is countable, it can be written as a union of finitely generated subgroups $G_1 \subset G_2 \subset \cdots$, which are finite since $G$ is locally finite; for a specific example, you may consider

 Now, let $T$ be the graph whose vertices are the cosets $gG_n$, where $g \in G$ and $n \geq 1$, and whose edges link two cosets $gG_n$ and $hG_{n+1}$ if their images in $G/G_{n+1}$ coincide.
 This is a tree, the action is essential and non-uniformly acylindrical on the hyperplanes.
 Notice that the action is non-uniformly weakly acylindrical (but not weakly acylindrical).
 This does not contradict Theorem \ref{IndiraMartin} because $G$ fixes the point at infinity corresponding to the geodesic ray $(G_1,G_2,G_3, \ldots)$. \end{remark}